 Let's talk about measuring penises.
 Specifically, your penis.

-Thankfully, measuring your penis is a relatively simple affair.
+Thankfully, measuring your penis is a relatively straightforward affair.
 There are two measurements that are important: length and girth (circumference).
+It's best to have a tailors tape or cloth tape measure handy for these steps.

 How to measure the length of your penis: